Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Sensitivity analysis of transportability

-Under the sensitivity model (\ref{eq:tilt.binary}) and for a given $\gamma_a \in \mathbb{R}$, the expected counterfactual outcome under treatment level $a \in \{0,1\}$ can be identified as follows. \begin{lemma}[Identification of TATE Under Sensitivity Model] Suppose Assumptions \ref{assump:source}, \ref{assump:pos.s} and the sensitivity model in model \eqref{eq:tilt.binary} hold.
-For a given $\gamma_a \in \mathbb{R}$, the expected counterfactual outcome under treatment level $a\in\{0,1\}$ is
+Similar to other sensitivity analyses, the sensitivity parameter $\Gamma_a$ is not identifiable.
+Instead, investigators identify and estimate the TATE for a given $\Gamma_a$ and in doing so, study the sensitivity of the TATE when transportability is violated.
+The following result shows that for a given $\Gamma_a \in \mathbb{R}^+$, the expected counterfactual outcome under treatment level $a \in \{0,1\}$ is identified. \begin{theorem}[Identification of TATE Under Sensitivity Model] Suppose Assumptions \ref{assump:source} and \ref{assump:pos.s} hold.
+For a given $\Gamma_a \in \mathbb{R}^+$, the expected counterfactual outcome under treatment level $a\in\{0,1\}$ is

-\end{lemma} To highlight the inclusion of the sensitivity analysis, we denote the mean counterfactual outcome under treatment level $a$ by $\theta_a(\gamma_a)$ and the TATE by $\theta_1(\gamma_1)-\theta_0(\gamma_0)$.
-Despite the expanded notation, the interpretation of $\theta_a(\gamma_a)$ as an average of the counterfactual outcome $\Ya_i$ in the target population remains the same regardless of the value of $\gamma_a$.
-For example, in our data analysis, if $\gamma_1 = 0$, $\theta_1(0)$ is the proportion of registered PA voters who would vote in the 2024 election if all voters were assigned to anti-Trump digital ads and transportability held.
-If $\gamma_1 = 0.1$, $\theta_1(0.1)$ is the proportion of registered PA voters who would vote in the 2024 election if all voters were assigned to anti-Trump digital ads and transportatbility was violated by $\gamma_1 = 0.1$.
+\end{theorem} To highlight the inclusion of the sensitivity analysis, we denote the mean counterfactual outcome under treatment level $a$ by $\theta_a(\Gamma_a)$ and the TATE by $\theta_1(\Gamma_1)-\theta_0(\Gamma_0)$.
+Despite the expanded notation, the interpretation of $\theta_a(\Gamma_a)$ as an average of the counterfactual outcome $\Ya_i$ in the target population remains the same.
+For example, in our motivating application, $\theta_1(1)$ is the turnout that would have occurred had all Georgia voters been assigned to \citet{aggarwal20232}'s anti-Trump digital ads and transportability held; $\theta_1(1.01)$ is the turnout that would have occurred had all Georgia voters been assigned to \citet{aggarwal20232}'s anti-Trump digital ads and transportability been violated by $\Gamma_1=1.01$.